Madrigal (Breaking Bad): Plot

-In Germany, Peter Schuler, an executive for Madrigal Electromotive GmbH, the parent company of Los Pollos Hermanos, kills himself with a portable defibrillator after police arrive to question him about his longstanding ties to Gus Fring.
+In Germany, Peter Schuler, an executive for Madrigal Electromotive GmbH, the parent company of Los Pollos Hermanos, kills himself with a portable defibrillator as police arrive to question him about his longstanding ties to Gus Fring.
 Back in Albuquerque, Jesse Pinkman panics over the missing ricin cigarette, worried that someone will find it and get poisoned.
 Walter White hides the vial of ricin behind an electrical outlet cover in his house and creates a fake one, planting it in Jesse's Roomba when he helps search Jesse's house.
 Jesse finds it and tearfully laments what he believes is his own stupidity, apologizing to Walt for suspecting him of poisoning Brock Cantillo.

 Walt and Jesse offer Mike Ehrmantraut an equal, three-way partnership in a new meth operation.
 Mike refuses, explaining that Walt is a dangerous "time bomb" and he has no intention of waiting until Walt blows everything around him to pieces.
 Saul Goodman suggests that with Gus eliminated, Walt can safely and cleanly quit the drug trade.
 However, Walt justifies rebooting the meth business by claiming that it is a golden opportunity that he cannot afford to leave behind since he is actually $40,000 in debt to Jesse after Skyler White gave over $600,000 to Ted Beneke, and paid for Hank Schrader's physical therapy.
 But the main obstacle to Walt and Jesse's comeback plan is the need for a new source of methylamine, the precursor to their premium-grade version of meth.

 Meanwhile, Hank takes part in a meeting between the DEA and Madrigal's CEO, who claims Schuler was a lone criminal within the company and promises full cooperation.
 Hank's boss, ASAC George Merkert, reveals that he is being forced out of his job as punishment by his superiors for failing to heed Hank's warnings about Gus.
 Merkert reflects on his friendship with Gus and wonders aloud who else might be leading a double life, which seems to suddenly strike a chord with a pensive-looking Hank.